iobroker-community-adapters/ioBroker.device-watcher/README.md

 -->
 ### 1.0.0 (2022-09-03)
  - ** BREAKING CHANGE ** If you update from version <= 0.3.0, remove the old instance first before you update to >= 1.0.0.
 After that you can create a new instance.
- - changed mode from shedule to daemon, changed mode from shedule to daemon, please take aware from the advice above
+ - changed mode from shedule to daemon, please take aware from the advice above
  - added Logitech Harmony Hub
  - small bugfixes (own function for blacklist, fix for memory leak etc.)